craigatk/maestro-gradle-plugin/README.md

 you're expecting.

 Currently the `maestro test` CLI command only supports running one flow YAML file at a time.
-I don't know about you, but I'm too lazy to run all my individual test files by hand and would forget to add tests if I had a list of them to maintain.

-Can you use Gradle to run all your Maestro tests in a single Gradle command?
+Is there a way you use Gradle to run all your Maestro tests in a single Gradle command and integrate your Maestro tests with the rest of your Gradle build?

 Yes!
-That's what this plugin provides - a Gradle task to conveniently run all your Maestro tests.
+That's what this plugin provides - a Gradle task to conveniently run all your Maestro tests and integrate them with your Gradle build.

 Note: this is an unofficial plugin with no association with mobile.dev

 ## Usage

-The plugin provides a new task type `com.atkinsondev.maestro.MaestroTestsTask` that lets you seamlessly run all your Maestro flow files in a given directory.
+The plugin provides a new task type `com.atkinsondev.maestro.MaestroTest` that lets you seamlessly run all your Maestro flow files in a given directory.

 To use it, first add the plugin to your `build.gradle` file's `plugins` block: